lcarnegie/final_paper/README.md

 ## Statement on LLM usage

 Aspects of my R code and paper were written and edited with the assistance of Large Language Models, in particular Claude-3 Haiku (Claude.ai) and GPT-4 (ChatGPT).

+Claude-3 was used for:

+GPT-4 was used for:

 The chat history with both models are available in inputs/llms.